 HOME BACK PHOTOS

-HMS AMBUSCADE FALKLANDS WAR DIARY 1982 contributed by Dave Rowlands
+HMS AMBUSCADE FALKLANDS CONFLICT DIARY 1982

 3rd May Depart Gibraltar for Ascension Island

-9th May Cross the equator into the southern hemisphere
+9th May Cross the Equator into the southern hemisphere

-10th May Start defence watches (50% of ships company on duty at any one time)
+10th May Start Defence Watches (50% of ship's company on duty at any one time)

-11th May Arrive at Ascension Island
+11th May Arrive at Ascention Island anchorage

-13th May Depart Ascension Island in company with HMS Antelope
+13th May Depart Ascension Island in Company with HMS Antelope

-21st May Arrive with task force
+21st May Arrive with the task force

 30th May First Naval Gunfire Support (NGS) mission.
-Fired 58 rounds in the area of Port Stanley airfield
+Fired 58 rounds in the area of Port stanley Airfield

 15th June Argentina forces surrender

-4th July Embark Scots Guards at Port Stanley and sail for South Georgia
+4th July Embark Scots Guards at Port stanley and sail for South Georgia

-23rd July 2230 hrs anchor in Plymouth Sound
+23rd July 22:30 anchor in Plymouth Sound

 Ambuscade at War